-Your website may be invaded by robots at any time.
-If you’re lucky that is – at least if you want people to visit you from places like Google or Yahoo or Bing.
+Robots may invade your website at any time.
+If you’re lucky, that is – at least if you want people to visit you from places like Google or Yahoo or Bing.
 And, if the visiting robots are polite.

 4.10: Hey, I know, I’ll write a WWW-exploring robot!
 Why not?

-Programs that automatically traverse the web can be quite useful, but have the potential to make a serious mess of things.
-Robots have been written which do a “breadth-first” search of the web, exploring many sites in a gradual fashion instead of aggressively “rooting out” the pages of one site at a time.
+Programs that automatically traverse the web can be quite useful but have the potential to make a serious mess of things.
+Robots have been written which do a “breadth-first” search of the web, slowly exploring many sites instead of aggressively “rooting out” the pages of one site at a time.
 Some of these robots now produce excellent indexes of information available on the web.

-A Google patent granted today describes how it might schedule the crawling of web sites so that it doesn’t bring servers to their knees.
+A Google patent granted today describes how it might schedule the crawling of websites to not bring servers to their knees.
 A polite web crawling approach.

-It tells us that Google might use crawlers that are focused upon finding different kinds of content, such as a robot that looks specifically for images, another for news, one for shopping or sports, and yet another that is more general and will try to discover new URLs for pages, and new content on already discovered pages.
-These different types of robots might all decide to visit the same web site, or the same host server which might be home to more than one site.
-If too many robots try to visit the same server, they might use up all of the resources of the site being visited, and keep other people from seeing the pages on that host server.
+It tells us that Google might use crawlers that are focused upon finding different kinds of content, such as a robot that looks specifically for images, another for news, one for shopping or sports, and yet another that is more general and will try to discover new URLs for pages and new content on already discovered pages.
+These different types of robots might all decide to visit the same website, or the same host server which might be home to more than one site.
+If too many robots try to visit the same server, they might use up all of the site’s resources being visited, and keep other people from seeing the pages on that host server.

-The patent was originally filed back in 2003, and chances are very good that Google’s crawling of web sites has evolved in the years since this document was created.
-But the basic concepts about using multiple crawlers, scheduling the crawling of pages, prioritizing different kinds of pages to be crawled based upon metrics like PageRank, might still be very similar almost 7 years later.
+The patent was originally filed back in 2003, and chances are very good that Google’s crawling of websites has evolved in the years since this document was created.
+But the basic concepts about using multiple crawlers, scheduling the crawling of pages, prioritizing different kinds of pages to be crawled based upon metrics like PageRank might still be very similar almost 7 years later.
 A polite Web crawling protocol developed before Google filed this patent, and it takes politeness further.

 Search Engine Push Towards Page Speed

 I’ve written in the past on the topic of Does Page Load Time influence SEO?, partially about a patent from Yahoo that describes how they might use page speed as a ranking signal.
-Much of the discussion in the comments for that post describe other ways that the loading time of a page might impact web sites negatively as well, regardless of whether or not page speed is used as a ranking signal.
+Much of the discussion in the comments for that post describes other ways that the loading time of a page might negatively impact web sites, regardless of whether or not page speed is used as a ranking signal.

 Google and Yahoo have been leading the way recently in trying to make the Web faster.

-Google has released a number of tools and published articles that can help webmasters improve the speed with which their pages load.
+Google has released many tools and published articles that can help webmasters improve the speed with which their pages load.

 One of Google’s tools is a FireFox add-on named Page Speed, which a webmaster can use to see how quick a site loads in a browser, and receive advice on changes that can be made to increase that page load time.
 Yahoo has also created a Firefox add-on called YSlow which runs a test on your site, looking at how quickly or slowly your pages load, and provides advice for improving page speed as well.